Home

 • There are Best Western hotels in Bourne and Provincetown, but they come with "mixed" reviews at best.

-• The new Hampton Inns & Suites in West Yarmouth is lovely.
+• The Hampton Inns & Suites in West Yarmouth is lovely.
 I'd stay there in a heartbeat.

 • In South Yarmouth there's a recently renovated Clarion Inn.
 It's convenient to Nantucket Sound and Cape Cod Bay beaches and lots of activities like golfing, whale watching, harbor cruises, etc. There's also a good variety of restaurants and pubs nearby.